f-wolf/WorkerSelection/README.md

 * Single events: single events allow to specify an exact event at a specific date.
 They are formatted as "dd.mm.yyyy|eventID".
 For example "23.08.2017|4" which means an event with ID 4 on August 23rd 2017.
-* Date ranges: They are formatted as "dd.mm.yyyy - dd.mm.yyyy".
+* Date ranges: they are formatted as "dd.mm.yyyy - dd.mm.yyyy".
 Start
 and end date will be included.